-This guide provides an easy way to understand how each of the 18 holidays are calculated for any year.
+This guide provides an easy way to understand how each of the 18 holidays is determined for any given year.

 First, it is necessary to understand that there are 3 categories of holidays according to the way their date is calculated.